lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-03-Small-Challenges-I.md

 ---

 Novices getting to grips with interactive theorem proving need examples to formalise.
-When Russell O'Connor was getting to grips with Coq, he thought that a nice little exercise would be to [formalise Gödel's incompleteness theorem](https://rdcu.be/cRs1q).
+When Russell O'Connor was getting to grips with Coq (Rocq as was), he thought that a nice little exercise would be to [formalise Gödel's incompleteness theorem](https://rdcu.be/cRs1q).
 I hope he will not be offended if I remark that that was a crazy idea, even though he was successful.
 Below, I list a few proofs that I would like to see formalised.
 I am not sure how easy they are, but all of them are easier than Gödel's Theorem!

 ### Filling boxes with bricks